SQweb-team/Multipass-WordPress-Plugin/src/readme.txt

 You can keep your current adverting setup.
 We're compatible with AdSense, DoubleClick and Criteo, to name a few.

 == Changelog ==

+= v2.7.7 =
+* Fixed a bug when trying to lock a specific article while he was not in archive day range

 = v2.7.6 =
 * Add a way to customize all Multipass buttons